sq5bpf/enin/README.md

 (DOS Application) at some netware site.
 Various parts were cut'n'pasted from ipxrcv.c and ipxsend.c from the ncpfs package.

-# License:
+### License:

-enin is distributed under the GNU Public License, a copy of which should have been provided with this archive as LICENSE.
+enin is distributed under the GNU Public License v2, a copy of which should have been provided with this archive as LICENSE.